-4. It is important to preserve physical evidence that may include tissue and fluid samples, evidence of violence, sheets, towels, clothing, etc. You may choose to avoid washing, bathing, urinating, etc., until after being examined at the hospital, if possible.
+It is important to preserve physical evidence that may include tissue and fluid samples, evidence of violence, sheets, towels, clothing, etc. You may choose to avoid washing, bathing, urinating, etc., until after being examined at the hospital, if possible.
 Because evidence of a sexual assault can deteriorate quickly, you may choose to seek a medical exam as soon as possible.
 Evidence collection should be completed within 120 hours of an assault, but fluids, hair samples, and DNA can be collected for a long time thereafter.
 Even if you have washed, evidence can often still be obtained.
 After 120 hours, it may still be helpful to have medical attention, even if you are not trying to obtain evidence of an assault.
-Sexual assault nurse examiners (SANE) are trained in the collection of forensic evidence, and can check for injuries and exposure to sexually transmitted diseases.
+Sexual assault nurse examiners (SANE) are trained in the collection of forensic evidence and can check for injuries and exposure to sexually transmitted diseases.
 If you are still wearing any clothes worn during the assault, wear them to the hospital, but bring a change of clothes, as the hospital will keep the clothes you are wearing as evidence.
-If you have changed clothes, bring the ones you were wearing during the assault to the hospital in a clean paper (not plastic) bag or a wrapped in a clean sheet.
+If you have changed clothes, bring the ones you were wearing during the assault to the hospital in a clean paper (not plastic) bag or wrapped in a clean sheet.
 Leave sheets/towels at the scene of the assault.
 Police will collect them.
 Typically, police will be called to the hospital to take custody of the rape kit, but it is up to you whether you wish to speak with them or file a criminal complaint.

 Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence by saving text messages, instant messages, social networking pages, other communications, and keeping pictures, logs or other copies of documents, if they have any, that would be useful to seminary investigators or police.

-^{}Denotes that this on or off campus resource is confidential.
+Physical evidence may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protective order.

 5. Choose how to proceed.

-You have options, and are encouraged to contact a Confidential Fuller Reporting Option (Irene Rapp, MS, LMFT, or Seminary Chaplain; additionally, you may arrange a session with a Psychological and Family Services therapist at no charge) to discuss your options: 1) Do nothing until you are ready; 2) Pursue resolution by the seminary; and/or 3) Initiate criminal proceedings; and/or 4) Initiate a civil process against the perpetrator.
+You have options, and are encouraged to contact a Confidential Fuller Resource (Irene Rapp, MS, LMFT, or a Seminary Chaplain; additionally, you may arrange a session with a Psychological and Family Services therapist at no charge) to discuss your options:

+- 1) Do nothing until you are ready; - 2) Pursue resolution by the seminary; and/or - 3) Initiate criminal proceedings; and/or - 4) Initiate a civil process against the perpetrator.

 You may pursue whatever combination of options is best for you.
-If you wish to have an incident investigated and resolved by the seminary, contact the Executive Director of the Office of Student Concerns (the seminary's Title IX Coordinator and Discrimination Officer for Students) if the incident involves a student.
-If a student was not involved, then contact the Executive Director of Human Resources, the Title IX & Discrimination Officer for Employees.
-Residents should contact the Director of Housing Services & Residential Community, the Title IX & Discrimination Officer for Residents.
+If you wish to have an incident investigated and resolved by the seminary, contact the Executive Director of the Office of Student Concerns (who is also the seminary's Title IX Coordinator and Discrimination Officer for Students) if you are a student or the incident involves a student.
+If a student was not involved, then contact the Executive Director of Human Resources (who is also the Title IX & Discrimination Officer for Employees).
 Seminary procedures will be explained.

 Those who wish incidents to be handled criminally should contact Campus Safety or local police where the assault occurred.
 A campus official is available to accompany students in making such reports, if desired.
 Contact the Executive Director of the Office of Student Concerns for more information.